jcsargis00/NFT-Research/README.md

 ![ethu ](https://github.com/jcsargis00/NFT-Research/blob/main/images/ethchart.PNG)
 #
 URL - https://etherscan.io/chart/tx
-* Is energy used related to cryptocurrency price fluctuations?
-* Can we predict how much energy will be used in the  future using machine learning?
-* Is this an environmental concern?
-* If it is, is there an eco friendly solution for NFT minting without cryptocurrency?

 #
 Ethereum average energy consumption per transaction compared to that of VISA as of January 10, 2022
 #